wp-plugins/readable-names/readme.txt

 Please, configure the new option “Required vowels” after the upgrade.

 == Changelog ==

+= 1.0 =
+* Display count of unreadable attempts on the dashboard
+* Change default option “User” to false
+* Improve memory usage

 = 0.9.3 =
 * Fix typos in `readme.txt`